ToxicFrog/doom-mods/README.md

 Shots poison enemies.
 Poison is a weak and short-lived damage-over-time effect, but stacks cause both the damage and duration to rapidly increase, making this highly effective on rapid-fire weapons.

+### Putrefaction *(Weapon only; requires two levels in Poison Shots)*

+Poisoned enemies explode in a poison cloud when killed, transferring half their poison stacks to nearby enemies.

 ### Pyre *(Weapon only; requires two levels in Incendiary Shots)*

 Burning enemies explode in flames when they die, igniting all nearby enemies.
 The more fire stacks the victim had the hotter the pyre will burn.